SixSq/sixsq.github.io/_vendors/keysight.md

 company-profile: .
 partner: true
 ---
-Get the real-time insights you need to ensure your network's health with Hawkeye from Keysight.
+Get real-time insights to ensure your network's health with Hawkeye from Keysight.